Comparing Playwright and Cypress for WCAG Compliance Testing

 Root Cause: Divergent Execution Models & DOM Readiness

-Identical axe-core runs yield different violation counts because each framework manages browser state differently.
-Cypress relies on auto-waiting for XHR/fetch requests.
+Identical axe-core rule sets yield different violation counts because each framework manages browser state differently.
+Cypress relies on automatic retrying and network request interception.
 This often triggers scans before ARIA live regions stabilize.
-Playwright executes commands sequentially.
+Playwright executes commands sequentially with explicit async/await.
 It requires explicit synchronization for dynamic content.

-Scanner execution context also differs significantly.
-Cypress injects scripts directly into the browser context.
-Playwright evaluates scripts via Node-side evaluation.
-This can lose references during navigation or frame switches.
+Scanner execution context also differs.
+Cypress injects scripts directly into the browser context via cy.injectAxe().
+Playwright evaluates scripts via page.evaluate() or via AxeBuilder, which constructs and runs the scan server-side.
+This can lose axe references during navigation or frame switches if not re-injected after each route change.

 Implementation Fix: